nielskrijger/gitstat-web/README.md

 # gitstat-web

-This repository hosts the web source-code of [gitstat.com](https://gitstat.com).
+This repository contains the source code of the [gitstat.com](https://gitstat.com) website.

-If you're looking for the tool to generate a JSON logfile go [here](https://github.com/nielskrijger/gitstat).
+If you're looking for how to generate the JSON git logfile go [here](https://github.com/nielskrijger/gitstat) instead.

-## Building
+## Development

 Simply run: